Early Bird Discount

 Day 1 – 2

 Our tour begins in Johannesburg, the ‘City of Gold’ and one of the most cosmopolitan cities on the African continent.
 Starting early, we travel east through the Mpumalanga province to the Greater Kruger area.
 Kruger is South Africa’s premier national park and connecting with parks in adjoining Mozambique and Botswana, covers 24,000 square kilometres of land used in the protection of African wildlife!
-Over dinner we enjoy a Shangaan cultural evening including traditional dance.
+Over dinner, we enjoy a Shangaan cultural evening including traditional dance.
 We enjoy a full day’s game viewing in the national park in an open 4x4 safari vehicle, seeking wildlife encounters with Africa’s ‘Big 5’ - lion, elephant, buffalo, rhino and leopard – as well as giraffe, hippo, zebra, various antelope and a variety of amazing birdlife and reptiles.

 Day 3 – 5

 Leaving Kruger, we move north pausing the night near the Limpopo River to the Beitbridge Border.
-Completing formalities at the border post we enter Zimbabwe and drive though stunning landscapes to Bulawayo, the second largest city in Zimbabwe.
-Here we enjoy the evening exploring the city and the bustling night life.
+Completing formalities at the border post we enter Zimbabwe and drive through stunning landscapes to Bulawayo, the second largest city in Zimbabwe.
+Here we enjoy the evening exploring the city and the bustling nightlife.
 The following day we explore Matobo National Park with a local operator by vehicle and foot to view the endangered Rhino's that inhabit the area, the many roaming animals and some bushman paintings which are located in nearby caves.

 Day 6 – 7

 Today, we cross into Zambia and drive to Livingstone and our camp situated on the banks of the Zambezi River.
 Feed your hunger for adrenaline with white water rafting, bungee jumping, abseiling, gorge swinging and amazing scenic flights (microlight, helicopter or small plane) or enjoy the surroundings on canoeing safaris and horse riding treks.
 However, don’t leave without seeing the thundering Victoria Falls themselves.
 At over a mile wide and over 100 metres deep, the Falls produce the world’s largest curtain of falling water in the world.
-Up close they are formidable and at times of high water, the spray can be seen from 20 kilometres away, hence their local name Mosi au Tunya – the ‘smoke that thunders’.
+Up close they are formidable and at times of high water, the spray can be seen from 20 kilometres away, hence their local name Mosi Oa Tunya – the ‘smoke that thunders’.

 NB For the sake of practicality, meals in the Livingstone/Victoria Falls area are restricted to breakfasts.
 This allows you to take on half day or full day activities (some of which include lunch) without having to be back with the group at mealtimes.
 The Victoria Falls Waterfront camp restaurant overlooks the Zambezi River and offers a good selection of reasonably priced meals and snacks throughout the day (we suggest you allow US$25-$35/ day).